Plump, fragrant, and gently sweet.

 ----------

-It can be used not only in miso soup or soup, but also as a condiment when you want to enjoy cup noodles with a slightly luxurious flavor.
-We also recommend adding it to the broth roll or grilling green onions.
-The pepperoncino, which is made only with dried Kujo green onions, is also exquisite.
+Perfect not only for miso soup and soup, but also as a condiment when you want to savor cup noodles with a slightly luxurious flavor.
+Recommended for rolled dashi or grilled green onions.
+The peperoncino topped only with dried Kujo green onions is also exquisite.

-**Kujo green onion dashi rolled egg: ** By using Kujo green onions that have soaked in the broth tightly, the usual dashi rolled egg is luxurious.
-Tuna salad for adults: One of everyone's favorite side dishes, tuna salad, is classic with mayonnaise, but adult tuna salad made with dried vegetables is finished with mustard, which has a nice kick.
+**Kujo Green Onion Rudashi Rolled Egg:** Using Kujo green onions soaked tightly with broth makes your usual dashimaki tamago even more luxurious. **Adult Tuna Salad:** One of the popular side dishes, 'tuna salad,' is typically made with mayonnaise, but the 'adult tuna salad,' made with dried vegetables, is finished with mustard, which has a slightly spicy kick.